openvswitch/ovs/INSTALL.DPDK.md

    `ovs-vsctl add-br br0 -- set bridge br0 datapath_type=netdev`

    Now you can add dpdk devices.
-OVS expect DPDK device name start with dpdk and end with portid. vswitchd should print (in the log file) the number of dpdk devices found.
+OVS expects DPDK device names to start with "dpdk" and end with a portid. vswitchd should print (in the log file) the number of dpdk devices found.

    ```
    ovs-vsctl add-port br0 dpdk0 -- set Interface dpdk0 type=dpdk